RobertMcBrien/azure-create-vm/README.md

 </p>
 Next, we will enter in our username and password.
 I suggest writing this down somewhere, just in case you forget.
-You will also select your inbound ports, preferrably being RDP.
+You will also select your inbound ports, preferably being RDP.
 Finally, you will confirm you have an eligible windows license with hosting rights.
 <p>

 </p>